 Pho Chay Nhu has a big menu of vegetarian takes on classic Vietnamese dishes like bò kho, mì Quảng, bún mắm, and cơm tấm sườn.
 In addition to the pho, I recommend the fried mushroom dumplings – you’ll find a plate of them at your table.

-This delicious vegetarian restaurant is down an alleyway near the Le Van Tam Park in Da Kao (District 1).
+This delicious vegetarian restaurant is down an alleyway near Le Van Tam Park in Da Kao (District 1).
 It is definitely the best vegetarian pho in Ho Chi Minh City (though there isn’t a ton of competition).

 Location: 54 Trương Quyền, District 3